KodlabPenn/kodlab_mjbots_sdk/README.md

 `examples/behavior_robot_example.cpp`.

 ## Soft Start
-To configure the soft Start, set the `options.max_torque` and `options.soft_start_duration`.
-Where the max torque is the maximum torque per motor and the soft Start duration is how long the torque ramp should last in iterations of the control loop.
+Each joint has its own soft start.
+To configure the soft start set the `MoteusJointConfig.max_torque` to the maximum allowable torque for the motor and `MoteusJointConfig.soft_start_duration_ms` to the duration of the soft start.
+The soft start will ramp the maximum torque from 0 to `max_torque` over `soft_start_duration_ms`.
+Once the time is greater than `soft_start_duration_ms`, torque will be limited to `max_torque`.

 ## Console Logging
 The `log.h` header provides a set of debug logging macros with adjustable